akram-elgh/Local-Time-Watch/README.md

 # Local-Time-Watch
-Simple web app to show current time of given regions, uing node and express.
+Simple web app to show current time of given regions, using node and express.